hifiberry/hifiberry-dsp/doc/rew-basics.md

 ## Tips & tricks

-### Run the optimization with a signal on both speakers.
+### Run the optimization with a signal on both speakers

 If your speakers are identical, you should apply the same filters to both speakers, especially if you use the full frequency range (20-20.000Hz).

-### Use equalisation only where it is needed.
+### Use equalisation only where it is needed

 Most problems will be in the low frequencies (0-200Hz).
 If you're speakers frequency response is reasonably flat (it doesn't need to be perfect!), optimise only the low frequencies.
 Slight peaks of 2-3dB